9 Ways to Talk Yourself Out of Unnecessary Guilt

 And lastly—and perhaps most importantly:

 (9) Talk compassionately—but authoritatively—to the “inner child” parts of you with whom most of your irrational guilt programs originated.
-At an earlier age you can virtually assume that you received messages from your caretakers “instructing” you that certain of your behaviors were bad.
-And that they should provoke in you feelings of guilt.
-Lacking the authority back then to question or challenge their viewpoint, you decided you had better adapt to these rules, routinely guilting yourself whenever your actions didn’t conform to these (presumably) indisputable standards.
+At an earlier age, you can virtually assume that you received messages from your caretakers “instructing” you that certain of your behaviors were bad.
+And that they should provoke in you, feelings of guilt.
+Lacking the authority back then to question or challenge their viewpoint, you decided you had better adapt to these rules, routinely guilting yourself whenever your actions didn’t conform to these indisputable standards.

-But now you’re older and have every right, based on your own experience and personally derived moral framework, to re-decide what you think is wrong or forbidden—vs. what’s fair and permissible.
+But now you’re older and have every right, based on your own experience and personally derived moral framework, to re-decide what you think is wrong or forbidden.
 Or at least what, in your own value system, is understandable, and so deserving of forgiveness.
 If, for example, your parents prompted you to conclude that giving priority to your desires over theirs was selfish, or that becoming anything but a doctor, lawyer, or engineer was unacceptable; or if the preacher at your family’s place of worship adamantly proclaimed that pre-marital sex was sinful and would be hazardous to your eventual marriage; etc., can you look differently at these outdated, guilt-engendering “lessons”?

 Can the adult part of you somehow visualize the anxious child who initially received such self-detrimental messages as standing before you?
 And can you decisively inform that child that they’re all grown up now and no longer need to protect themselves from parental criticism by “infusing” you with guilt, but can let you make the decisions that best fit the two of you as the unique, self-determining individual you became?